Owatonna's Water Quality Initiative

 The purpose of this page (and the links to other sites) is to provide an educational opportunity for our citizens, contractors, and developers to be good stewards of our water resources.
 It highlights efforts by the City of Owatonna in stormwater management and provides a resource for compliance with Federal and State laws.

-Check out the following organizations who assist in water quality management:
+Check out resources available from the following organizations who assist in water quality management: